-The Modified Project does not include the development of recreational facilities, per se.
-The recreational facilities that would be developed as part of the Project are inherent components of the Project and are not separate from the Project.
-The impacts associated with the developing the recreational facilities are captured within the impacts of the Project as a whole.
-The Project would not require the construction or expansion of recreational facilities.
+The Modified Project does not include the development of recreational facilities or require the construction or expansion of recreational facilities.
 Therefore, the Modified Project would not result in new or increased significant impacts beyond those identified in the Certified EIR.